Remuneration Committee members

 9.1.5 determine the policy, term, objectives and content of, Material Risk Takers’ service contracts and regularly review these contracts to ensure that they remain aligned to the Committee's overarching remuneration policy and best practice guidance;

-9.1.6 approve the design of, and determine targets for, any performance related pay schemes operated by Nationwide for the benefit of Material Risk Takers and approve the total annual payments under such schemes;
+9.1.6 approve the design of, and determine targets for, any performance related pay schemes, including any short and long term plans, operated by Nationwide for the benefit of Material Risk Takers and approve the total annual payments under such schemes;

-9.1.20 be exclusively responsible for establishing the selection criteria, selecting, appointing and setting the terms of reference for any remuneration consultants who advise the Committee; and;
+9.1.22 be exclusively responsible for establishing the selection criteria, selecting, appointing and setting the terms of reference for any remuneration consultants who advise the Committee; and

 10. Reporting responsibilities